wuxc/pywin32doc/md/win32gui.md

   -  *parent* : int

-    Handle to the parent window.
+    Handle to the parent window\.

   -  *menu* : int

-    Handle to the menu to use for this window.
+    Handle to the menu to use for this window\.

   -  *hinstance* : int